TomTheToad/Nomenclature/README.md

  Thanks for trying out Nomen!

 <h2>Known Bugs</h2>
 <p>This is an "in progress" application and, as such, does contain a bug or two ... or more.
 The most noteable issue the problem with displaying multiple common names properly.
 I've omitted it from this version for the sake of submission.

+There is also a warning I've been struggling with: "Unbalanced calls to begin/end appearance transitions".
+This occurs when executing an unwind segue in which a UITabController exists between the origin view and the destination view.
+It may be an xcode bug or it may be that one of the view triggered events animated property is set differently than the rest.
+Many of the usual forums are debating the meaning.
+The unwind segue is very necessary so I'll have to live with the warning for the moment.
+It does not affect the app in any apparent way.
+In the future I may have to redesign the UI so the Tab Bar View is the initial view.

 <h2>Future Revisions</h2>
 My intention with this app is to provide a means by which the user can create cards from multiple sources.
 This to include Wikipedia, using the Wikimedia api, iNaturalist, and Google image searches.
 This became a large task for this application as some of these items, such as wikimedia, would require data scraping methods.
 Something I'd prefer not to do.
 I've removed the api controller I created from this version for submission but would like to add them back to a future version.
 This way an individual Organism card can show multiple sources of information in various views to include curated web views.